 However, if you’re a competitive runner and want to get back to racing, for example, you can work with your care team to develop a safe exercise plan aimed at accomplishing your goals.

 People who have kidney disease due to an auto-immune disorder, like lupus, will have unique considerations, too.
 Too much exercise can sometimes lead to a lupus flare-up.

 The Importance of Hydration When Exercising with Kidney Disease

-“Our thirst mechanism is our most sensitive trigger for how much fluid to drink,” Dr. Huston says.
-Hence, for most people, drinking to quench thirst is perfectly adequate as a guide for how much to water to drink.
+For most people, drinking to quench thirst is perfectly adequate as a guide for how much to water to drink.

 But people with kidney disease have to be more careful, because they’re at risk for an acute kidney injury.
 Dehydration can cause this sudden worsening of kidney disease.

-He advises anyone with kidney disease to work with their nephrologist to figure out the right exercise and hydration plan.
+UPMC experts advise anyone with kidney disease to work with their nephrologist to figure out the right exercise and hydration plan.
 This can include a plan for replenishing electrolytes, as well as when to take blood pressure medication.
 (Blood pressure medication can increase the risk of dehydration while exercising.)

 Learn more about kidney disease care at UPMC.

 Editor's Note: This article was originally published on , and was last reviewed on .

 The UPMC Adult Congenital Heart Disease (ACHD) Center is a joint program between UPMC Children’s Hospital of Pittsburgh and UPMC Heart and Vascular Institute.
 We provide long-term care for adolescents, young adults, maternal patients, and adults with congenital heart disease.
 Our goal is to provide complete care from your childhood all the way through your life.
 Our team of experts has a wide knowledge of heart conditions.